 The Complete and thorough bio-bibliography of the SFWUK member writers

-With her SF short story, “Boy Girl Revolution” (소년소녀 진화론) she began to delve in to SF for young adults.
-She took part in the “Rainbow Bookmark” booth in the 2016 Queer Festival with the original Korean and the translated English versions of her short story “Genesis” (창세기), which is about queer adolescents.
-She has more than ten of her works published: the list includes International Date Line, a collection of four short stories entitled Boy Girl Revolution (소년소녀 진화론), a short novel entitled The Satan’s Omniscient View (전지적 마왕시점) and several anthologies for teenagers and young adults.
+With her SF short story, "Boy Girl Evolution" (소년소녀 진화론) she began to delve in to SF for young adults.
+She took part in the "Rainbow Bookmark" booth in the 2016 Queer Festival with the original Korean and the translated English versions of her short story "Genesis" (창세기), which is about queer adolescents.
+She has more than ten of her works published: the list includes International Date Line, a collection of four short stories entitled Boy Girl Evolution (소년소녀 진화론), a short novel entitled Demon Lord's Omniscient View (전지적 마왕시점) and several anthologies for teenagers and young adults.

 The SFWUK and the introduced writer hold the copyright on each bio-bibliography.
 Please contact the SFWUK at email@example.com to request permission to use the content.